rlassche/ng6_websockets/README.md

-# Angular 9.0.7, rxjs 6.5.4 and WebSockets
+# Angular 11.x, rxjs 6.6.x and reconnecting WebSockets

-Ported to Angular 9.
+Ported to Angular 11.

 The software uses a demo websocket server at `ws://echo.websocket.org/` over http or https.